Displaying 1 to 40 of 41 records - page 1 of 2

 Son of James Dinness and Johanna ‘Annie’ Holman née Sandys.
 His father was in the Coast Guard.
 Parents, born in Cornwall, later resided at 9 Holland Park Road, Peverell, Mutley, Plymouth.

 Son of William and Catherine Kehoe nee Burnell of Oldhall, Bridgetown, Wexford.

 Son of John and Kate Leach nee Ryan.
 His father was a labourer.
+His gallantry medal was presented to him by King George V. He was part of a specially selected group of 100 men that lined the aisle of Westminster Abbey for the interment of the Unknown Warrior.
 Widow was Ellen Mary 'Helena' Leach nee Kennedy and later Mrs James Heneberry.
 Left two children.
 Died from drowning off Great Island while returning to England as a passenger on the SS Great Western.
 Cause not determined at the inquest but witnesses indicated that it was not suicide.
 His father helped to recover the body from the river on 24th April.
 Buried 25 yards south-west of entrance to Kilmokea Cemetery, Co.
 Wexford.

 Son of James and the late Elizabeth Leary of Castle (Hill) Street, Wexford.
 Had previously assisted in rescuing the survivors of HMS Bulwark in Sheerness Harbour.